Close

 The Timetable for Terms 2 and 3 is different in structure from Term 1.
 The week is divided into two time periods – 09:30 Monday to 12:45 on Wednesday (the C1 and D1 timetable slots) and 14:00 Wednesday to 17:15 on Friday (the C2 and D2 timetable slots).
 Teaching in Term 3 takes place in the latter half of the week.

-Students also have the option of taking up to two Term 2 modules via distance learning as long as they are not compulsory for your stream, and this might give you a little more flexibility (Note: there may be some visa restrictions).
+Students also have the option of taking up to two Term 2 modules via distance learning, giving you a little more flexibility (Note: there are some restrictions to taking distance learning modules for students on a visa).

 Most students do not get individual feedback on their academic writing until the beginning of Term 2, when they get the marks and feedback for their Term 1 assessments.
 To provide some personalised feedback on your writing before your assessments, we ask all students to take part in a ‘Writing Check’.